Parallel-NetCDF/PnetCDF/sneak_peek.md

   + none

 * New test program
-  + test/burst_buffer/varn.c
-    Test varn API in burst buffer driver.
-The test includes cases when counts is NULL or some of the count in counts is NULL.
+  + test/burst_buffer/varn.c -- to test varn API when burst buffer driver is used.
+The test includes cases when argument counts is NULL or some of the elements in counts are NULL.

 * Conformity with NetCDF library
   + none